MHKit Short-term Extreme Loads

 axs[0].plot(x, ste_pot.pdf(x))

-axs[1].plot(x, ste_w.cdf(x), label='Weibull')
+axs[1].plot(x, ste_w.cdf(x), label="Weibull")

-axs[1].plot(x, ste_wtf.cdf(x), label='Weibull tail fit')
+axs[1].plot(x, ste_wtf.cdf(x), label="Weibull tail fit")

-axs[1].plot(x, ste_pot.cdf(x), label='peaks over threshold')
+axs[1].plot(x, ste_pot.cdf(x), label="peaks over threshold")

 axs[1].legend()

-C:\Users\hivanov\AppData\Local\Continuum\anaconda3\envs\MHKdev\lib\site-packages\scipy\stats\_distn_infrastructure.py:2738: IntegrationWarning: The integral is probably divergent, or slowly convergent.
+C:\Users\akeeste\Anaconda3\envs\mhkit\lib\site-packages\scipy\stats\_distn_infrastructure.py:2772: IntegrationWarning: The integral is probably divergent, or slowly convergent.

 vals = integrate.quad(fun, lb, ub, **kwds)[0] / invfac